josondev/Agentic-AI/README.md

-# Multi-Agent LLM System with Consensus Voting
+   # Multi-Agent LLM Council with Consensus Voting

 This project implements a sophisticated multi-agent Large Language Model (LLM) system that leverages the latest research in agentic workflows to achieve high-performance evaluations.
 It uses a consensus voting mechanism across a diverse panel of LLM agents, followed by a reflection step to ensure answer accuracy and robustness.
 The entire system is orchestrated using LangGraph.